 One common function of all the meters is to detect the presence of an RF field, but some meters provide little more information than that.
 Some meters are not able to detect RF fields below a set field strength while others are tuned to a certain frequency range.

 Consumers need to recognize that each meter’s performance can vary dramatically at different frequencies, distances, and orientation.
 Such variations can be significant and may limit interpretation of measurement results."

-The most important to have in mind is that some some tests show that the accuracy is often not what is claimed by the manufacturers.
+It is important to keep in mind that some tests show that the accuracy is often not what is claimed by the manufacturers.

-If you plan to use the meter a lot then you should definitely take into account the battery type and life of the batteries used, because changing batteries frequently could elevate the operating cost significantly.
-Some meters are rechargeable so you don’t have to purchase new batteries every little while.
+If you plan to use the meter a lot then you should definitely take into account the battery type and life of the batteries used.
+Some meters come with rechargeable batteries so you do not have to keep purchasing new batteries over time.

-A good quality plastic case is very helpful for professionals or for those those who frequently measurements in various locations.
+A good quality plastic case is very helpful for professionals or for those those who frequently measure in various locations.